 In a normal low risk real world venture, investors typically get a low but predictable rate of return.

-In movie land, where nothing is predictable and borderline-insane risk is an inherent part of the game, investors are typically offered a very high rate of return.
-This can be as low as 5-10%, but it can be a high as 35% (ouch).
+In indie film, where nothing concerning any given film is predictable and risk is an inherent part of the game, investors are typically offered a high rate of return.
+This can be as low as 5-10%, or as high as 35% (ouch).